Canon SX620 vs Nikon D5300

 |15.||Nikon D3300||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the D5300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX620 does not feature such a mic input.

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the D5300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500, while the SX620 does not have a direct successor.
 Further information on the features and operation of the SX620 and D5300 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Nikon D5300 Manual.